websauna/websauna/docs/source/reference/glossary.rst

         :term:`SQLAlchemy` database session keeps automatically track of objects you have modified.
         `More information <http://docs.sqlalchemy.org/en/latest/orm/session_state_management.html>`__.

+    TDD
+        Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test, and finally refactors the new code to acceptable standards. `https://en.wikipedia.org/wiki/Test-driven_development>`__.

     test fixture
         The purpose of test fixtures is to provide a fixed baseline upon which tests can reliably and repeatedly execute.
 This pattern is extensively used by :term:`pytest`. `More information <http://pytest.org/latest/fixture.html>`__.